• Vital Shift

 The Choice That Isn’t

-After years of trying to outrun discomfort, I've learned its law: The discomfort you dodge today returns tomorrow as your predator—transformed into something far less negotiable and demanding a steeper price.
+After years of trying to outrun discomfort, I've learned its law: the friction you dodge today returns tomorrow as your predator—transformed into something far less negotiable and demanding a steeper price.

 Every workout skipped isn't rest gained.
 It's capability lost; a down payment on future helplessness.